 Speed test winner: ExpressVPN

 Aside from privacy and security, many people are using VPNs for streaming and torrenting.
-Let’s compare ExpressVPN vs TunnelBear VPN on these two important capabilities.
+Let’s compare ExpressVPN and the TunnelBear VPN on these two important capabilities.

-TunnelBear does not do well in the streaming category.
+TunnelBear does not work well for streaming.
 We tested it out and quickly learned that TunnelBear does not work with Netflix.
-When we tried to connect to Netflix through TunnelBear’s US server location we got this error message:
+When we tried to connect to Netflix through TunnelBear’s US server location, we got this error message:

 Aside from getting blocked by Netflix, there are two other problems when trying to use TunnelBear for streaming:

 - Very few server locations: This means you will not have any other options if you run into problems.

 - Slow speeds: Do you want to stream HD-quality video without buffering and interruptions?
 TunnelBear’s slow network speeds may prevent you from doing that.